mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 # Pushing Infix Operator Semantics into the Parser
 {% include image.html file="Screen_Shot_2014_11_19_at_10_01_18_PM.png" %}

 Let's start by designing a parser for an example scripting language that supports full control over operator precedence.
-For such as language, a parser must be able to determine the proper grouping of *n* terms connected by *n - 1* operators.
+For such a language, a parser must be able to determine the proper grouping of *n* terms connected by *n - 1* operators.
 And to do this, all it needs to know are the relative precedences and the associativities of each operator it encounters while parsing an expression.

 That all sounds easy enough.
 But we also want to write a clean language implementation.
 The language parser should be as simple as possible to support tooling, and the parser and evaluator should be separate from one another.